Is Your Car Insurance Tax Deductible in 2025?

 2. Eligible Employee Groups Under IRS Exceptions

 Although the Tax Cuts and Jobs Act of 2017 eliminated the deduction of unreimbursed work expenses for most employees, there are exceptions.
-If you are an employee and fall into one of these categories: Armed Forces reservist, fee-based government official, or qualified performing artist —you can deduct car insurance premiums if the vehicle is used for business activities.
+If you are an employee and fall into one of these categories: Armed Forces reservist, fee-based government official, or qualified performing artist, you can deduct car insurance premiums if the vehicle is used for business activities.
 These might include travel to business conferences or off-site client meetings.
 As with self-employed individuals, commuting between your home and primary place of work is not deductible.

 3. Determining Deductibility Based on Vehicle Use

-To determine if your car insurance is deductible, consider business use percentage versus personal use.
-The deductible amount will be prorated based on this use.
-For example, if 60% of your driving is for business purposes, you can deduct 60% of your premium.
-IRS guidelines have more information and examples of business vs non-business driving.
+For example, if 60% of your driving is for business purposes, you can deduct 60% of your insurance premium.
+IRS guidelines have more information of what is considered business vs non-business driving.

 Auto insurance premiums are deductible for taxpayers who use their vehicle for qualified business activities, especially self-employed individuals and members of specific employee groups.
 If the vehicle use complies with IRS rules, these deductions can reduce taxable income and overall tax liability.